Blog

 Tickling a dog might seem like just playful interaction, but there is a fascinating science behind those involuntary reactions we observe.

-When we find those ticklish spots on a dog — usually the neck, feet, belly, and back — we engage with areas with a high density of nerve endings.
+When we find ticklish spots on a dog—usually the neck, feet, belly, and back—we engage with areas with a high density of nerve endings.

 These sensitive nerve endings send signals straight to the spinal cord.